Regional Arts Development Fund

-Once you create a SmartyGrants login you can start your application.
-Please apply online through SmartyGrants.
+You will need to create a SmartyGrants login and apply online through SmartyGrants.

-For more information or advice about your application please call us on 07 3412 5426 or email us at firstname.lastname@example.org.
+For information about your application and to contact the RADF Liaison Officer please call 07 3412 5426 or email email@example.com.

 The Regional Arts Development Fund is a partnership between the Queensland Government and Logan City Council to support local arts and culture in regional Queensland.